PDFs by language

 It could be helpful to start by making a list of people that you want to talk to in person.
 Then you can make another list of friends that you socialize with less often and have another friend or family member contact them with the news.

 People usually tell their spouse or partner first, then other family and close friends.
 It’s also important to tell your children, which might require more preparation depending on their ages.
-Learn more in Helping Children When a Family Member Has Cancer: Dealing With Diagnosis.
+Learn more in Helping Children When a Family Member or Someone They Know Has Cancer.

 If you work, think about whether you want to let your co-workers know what’s going on and how much they need to know.
 Co-workers and acquaintances often find out later, although sometimes you’ll need to tell a supervisor or someone in Human Resources that you have a medical problem if you’ll need to take time off.
 Different people require different levels of information.